raspberrypilearning/talk-like-a-pirate/worksheet.md

 - The `g` after the second slash means **global**: we are telling the code to replace the word `hello` with `ahoy` **every time it is found**.
 If we did not put a `g` here, only the first `hello` found would be replaced.
 - The `i` means **case insensitive**: we are telling the code that we don't mind if it finds `Hello` or `HELLO` or even `hELlo'`.
 All of these will match and will be replaced with `ahoy`.

 Regular expressions are extremely powerful: not only can they match exact sequences of characters like `hello`, they can also be used to match patterns of characters.
-There is a good [guide on how to create a regex](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions), but we wil explain some examples that you could use in your pirate text generator to get you started:
+There is a good [guide on how to create a regex](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions), but we will explain some examples that you could use in your pirate text generator to get you started:

-1. You could use the regex character `^` (shift+6 on many keyboards) which means "the start of the text".
+1. You could use the regex character `^` (Shift + 6 on many keyboards) which means "the start of the text".
 This code will insert the line `"Arr, me hearties. "` at the start of anything you type!

   ```JavaScript
   words = words.replace(/^/, "Arr, me hearties. ");
   ```

 1. You could use the regex `/(\w+)ev(\w+)\s/g`.
-This one is a bit tricker so we'll break it down:
+This one is a bit trickier, so we'll break it down:

-  - `\w` - matches any single alphanumeric character (so any letter, number, or underscore)
+  - `\w` - Matches any single alphanumeric character (so any letter, number, or underscore)
-  - `+` - matches the previous pattern one or more times
+  - `+` - Matches the previous pattern one or more times
-  - `\w+` - ...so together they mean **any** one or more alphanumeric characters
+  - `\w+` - ...So together they mean **any** one or more alphanumeric characters

-  - `()` - brackets around any part of a regex mean "save what was matched so we can use it later"
+  - `()` - Brackets around any part of a regex mean "save what was matched so we can use it later"

-  - `ev` - this is just the normal letters e and v.
+  - `ev` - This is just the normal letters e and v.
 (Notice that the `\w` had a backslash character to show that it means something different to a normal letter w.)
-  - `\s` - this means a single space character
+  - `\s` - This means a single space character
-  - `/g` - we already know that the `g` means to match all the instances where this pattern is found
+  - `/g` - We already know that the `g` means to match all the instances where this pattern is found

   So, to explain this regex in plain English: "Find ALL matches containing any one or more letters/numbers (and remember them), then the letters ev, then any one or more letters/numbers (and remember them), then a space".

   So this would match any words containing the letters ev such as n**ev**er or what**ev**er, as long as they are followed by a space.
 Of course, pirates say "ne'er" instead of "never", so we tell the program to reconstruct the word, but with an apostrophe instead of the v.

-  - `$1` means what was matched by the first brackets, `$2` means the second brackets and so on...
+  - `$1` Means what was matched by the first brackets, `$2` means the second brackets, and so on...

-  In the case of the word "never"
+  In the case of the word "never":

   - `$1` would equal `n` (all letters/numbers up to but not including "ev")
   - `$2` would equal `er` (all letters/numbers after "ev")
-  - ...so `"$1e'$2 "` means "the first saved string (n), then e', then the second saved string (er)", which equals `ne'er`
+  - So `"$1e'$2 "` means "the first saved string (n), then e', then the second saved string (er)", which equals `ne'er`.

   You might be wondering why we didn't just look up and replace all instances of letter `v` with an apostrophe?
-Firstly, we wouldn't want to replace the letter `v` at the start of words as we would end up saying things like `'oyage` instead of `voyage` which doesn't make much sense.
-We also don't want to replace the letter `v` in the middle of words if it doesn't have an `e` before it otherwise we would end up with `shi'er me timbers` which just isn't what a pirate would say.
+Firstly, we wouldn't want to replace the letter `v` at the start of words, as we would end up saying things like `'oyage` instead of `voyage` which doesn't make much sense.
+We also don't want to replace the letter `v` in the middle of words if it doesn't have an `e` before it, otherwise we would end up with `shi'er me timbers` which just isn't what a pirate would say.

   Here is the finished code:

   ```JavaScript
   words = words.replace(/(\w+)ev(\w+)\s/g, "$1e'$2 ");
   ```

   Here is our finished pirate text generator with both of these regular expressions demonstrated, as well as some other pirate word replacements.

   ![Finished pirate](images/finished-pirate.png)

 ## What next?

 - See what you can add to your pirate speech generator!
 There is a more fully featured example on [CodePen](http://codepen.io/rpflaura/pen/EZQzdx) for you to investigate and try out your pirate speech skills.
 - Could you create a generator for any other type of speech?
 Perhaps you can make people talk like Yoda from Star Wars, or talk in Cockney rhyming slang?